piwicode/expose/README.md

-expose
+Expose
 ======

-Scans a directory hierarchy, identify the photos stared in Picasa and create a flat list of album suitable to be imported but iTunes.
+Creates a flat list of album suitable to be imported with iTunes, from the documents stared in Picasa.

+### Prerequisites:
+ * It is recomanded to have a backup of your photos in order to avoid loss of data.
-This software requires Java runtime: http://java.com/en/download
+ * This software requires Java runtime: (http://java.com/en/download)

+### Command line:
-java -jar expose.jar <source> <target>
+  `java -jar expose.jar <source> <target>`

- * source: full path of the root directory of the document collection
+ * source: directory of the Picasa document collection
- * target: full path where stared document are copied.
+ * target: directory where stared document are copied.
 This directory must be initially empty.
+The target must be in the same filesystem as the source and the file system must support hardlinks.

-Warning: The target is purged for the documents that are not seend stared in the source.
+**Warning:** The target is purged for the documents that are not seend stared in the source.
 It means the files and directory in the target can be deleted.

-First the process scans recursively the directory hierarchy, looking for picasa .ini files.
+First the program scans recursively the directory hierarchy, looking for Picasa '.ini' files.
 Then the files are parsed in order to extract the list of stared documents.
-Finaly an album is create foe every directory that holds at least one stared file.
-The documents are not copied, but a hardlink is created instead.
-The files of the target directory that no longer match a stared document of the input are removed.
+Now a directory is created for every album that holds at least one stared file.
+The album is populated with links to the original
+documents.
+Finally the files & directories of the target that no longer match a stared document of the input are removed.